 The following list describes session formats at this SETAC meeting.
+All presenters are required to be registered as a meeting attendee of this meeting.

 Posters are displayed all day in the exhibit area.
 Poster sessions will be grouped by topic.
 Each poster display will be 4ft tall x 8ft wide (122cm x 244cm) mounted horizontally.
 This measurement includes a 2inch metal frame border.